-Retirement benefits costs recognized in the consolidated statements of income amounted to P196, P523 and P508 in 2019, 2018 and 2017, respectively.
-Remeasurement losses of the net defined retirement obligation recognized in OCI amounted to P2,531, P1,133 and P1,142 in 2019, 2018 and 2017, respectively.
-The retirement benefits liability amounted to P3,655 and P2,500 as of December 31, 2019 and 2018, respectively (Note 30).
+Retirement benefits costs recognized in the consolidated statements of income amounted to P430, P196 and P523 in 2020, 2019 and 2018, respectively.
+Remeasurement losses of the net defined retirement obligation recognized in OCI amounted to P631, P2,531 and P1,133 in 2020, 2019 and 2018, respectively.
+The retirement benefits liability amounted to P3,808 and P3,655 as of December 31, 2020 and 2019, respectively (Note 30).

 Asset Retirement Obligation (ARO).
 The Group has ARO arising from the refinery, leased service stations, terminals and blending plant.
 Determining ARO requires estimation of the costs of dismantling, installing and restoring leased properties to their original condition.
-The Group determined the amount of ARO by obtaining estimates of dismantling costs from the proponent responsible for the operation of the asset, discounted at the Group's current credit-adjusted risk-free rate ranging from 4.17% to 8.00% depending on the life of the capitalized costs.
+The Group determined the amount of ARO based on the dismantling costs as estimated by the operating unit responsible for the asset, discounted at the Group's current credit-adjusted risk-free rate ranging from 3.21% to 5.47% depending on the life of the capitalized costs.
 The Group also conducts periodic review of the estimates of dismantling costs to consider actual expenses incurred during the actual retirement of assets and uses this as input in determining future liability.
 While it is believed that the assumptions used in the estimation of such costs are reasonable, significant changes in these assumptions may materially affect the recorded expense or obligation in future periods.

-The ARO amounted to P1,720 and P3,592 as of December 31, 2019 and 2018, respectively (Note 19).
+The ARO amounted to P2,867 and P1,720 as of December 31, 2020 and 2019, respectively (Note 19).